Carrels around the Library are available on a first-come, first-served basis.

 There are two Student Computer Labs located on the ninth floor of the Law Library, in Rooms 910 and 911.The labs are open during 7 am to 1 am.
 Only current faculty, students and staff may use the labs.
 Users must obtain a network computer account from Room 002 in the Business Center.
 There is currently no policy in effect for reserving time on the computers in the labs.

-•Students may make reservations up to 48 hours ahead of time.
+- Students may make reservations up to 3 days ahead of time.

 The Law Library is for serious research and study.
 Patrons are expected to maintain a quiet atmosphere by refraining from loud conversation in all areas of the library.
 Persons disturbing other patrons, whether by talking to a neighbor or on a cell phone, will be asked to take their conversations to a library conference room, to the cell phone booth on the 3rd Floor, the phone booth on the 4th Floor, or to the lobby outside the library.